intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 the default allocation policy to allocate memory close to the local node for an executing CPU.

+mbind2() also provides a way for the home node to be set at the time the mempolicy is set.
+See the mbind(2) man page for more details.

 Extended Mempolicy Arguments::

 	struct mpol_args {